-Following the trial, Progressive Planet has also procured an option to lease five acres of land neighbouring the AMC in Vernon, BC, which would be used for growing strains of industrial hemp outdoors during the growing season.
-An additional five acres in Salmon Arm, currently belonging to Harpur, will also be utilized for this purpose.
+Following the trial, Progressive Planet has also procured an option to lease five acres of land neighboring the AMC in Vernon, British Columbia, which would be used for growing strains of industrial hemp outdoors during the growing season.
+An additional five acres in Salmon Arm, currently belonging to Harpur, are also expected to be utilized for this purpose.

 Alongside the Z-1 zeolite mine, Progressive Planet also holds two other projects in Canada.
 These properties contain lithium and graphite which are both energy storage and battery metals.

 The Thompson Bros. lithium project sits in Wekusko Lake, Manitoba, just 20 kilometers away from Snow Lake and 40 kilometers north of the main highway and railway lines.
 Covering 1,829 hectares, the property is made up of 18 claims that host a spodumene-rich pegmatite dike and with a known strike length of 800 meters, which is still open along strike in both directions.
 Progressive Planet holds the rights to earn a 20 percent interest in the property.
 The project is financed by Nova Minerals, who has the option to acquire up to 80 percent of the project.